vrifftech/NeoDLG/README.md

 - Optional TLK lookup for resolved dialogue text.
 - A structured GFF tree for unusual fields and unsupported DLG schemas.

-The design retains the useful workflow of the classic DLGEditor—entries, replies, starting links, conditionals, scripts, animations, stunts, search, and orphan handling—while replacing its implementation-oriented tree editing with explicit node and link operations.

 ## Conversation editor